Summary

 Successful deep-value investing requires investors get comfortable wading through the mud in order to seek out diamonds.
-Often, it is the firm that everyone else hates, with an awful balance sheet and poor analyst outlooks that beats the odds and turns around a surprise win that rewards those investors best.
+Often, it is the firm that everyone else hates, with an awful balance sheet and poor analyst outlooks, which beats the odds to turn around a surprise win that rewards those patient investors best.

 One of the best value investors out there is the legendary Michael Burry (if you don't know the name, you must have started investing yesterday).
 So when Burry speaks, people tend to listen closely.